 What kind of jar should I use?

 Any kind of glass jar will work.
-You don’t need a canning jar; upcycle a jar that came from the grocery store.
+You don’t need a mason jar; upcycle a jar that came from the grocery store.
 You definitely don’t want to use a swing-top jar with the bail wire.
 They’re beautiful, but the metal will corrode and rust quickly thanks to the salt content in ferments.
 Note that most fermentation weights require a wide mouth jar.

 What kind of lid should I use during fermentation?